rayyildiz/rayyildiz.com/content/english/posts/big-data-data-analytic.md

 ## Tools for Data Analytics

-The explosion of data has given rise to numerous tools and technologies designed to handle, process, and analyze Big Data.
+The explosion of data has given rise to many tools and technologies designed to handle, process, and analyze Big Data.
 Here's a look at some of the most popular ones:

 ![tools](/images/big-data-analytic-3.jpg#floatleft)